KenKundert/nestedtext/README.rst

 Alternatives
 ------------

-There are no shortage of well established alternative to *Udif* for storing data in a human-readable text file.
+There are no shortage of well established alternative to *NestedText* for storing data in a human-readable text file.
 Probably the most obvious are `json
 <https://docs.python.org/3/library/json.html>`_ and `YAML
 <https://pyyaml.org/wiki/PyYAMLDocumentation>`_.
 Both have serious short
 comings.

 *JSON* is a subset of JavaScript suitable for holding data.
-Like *Udif* it consists of a hierarchical collection of dictionaries, lists, and strings, but also allows integers, floats, booleans and nulls.
+Like *NestedText* it consists of a hierarchical collection of dictionaries, lists, and strings, but also allows integers, floats, booleans and nulls.
 The problem with *JSON* for this application is that it is awkward.
 All strings have to be quoted; it only